CloudBotIRC/CloudBot/README.md

 ### Install

 Before you can run the bot, you need to install a few Python dependencies.
-LXML is required while Enchant and PyDNS are needed for several plugins.
+LXML is required while Enchant, PyGeoIP, TweePy and PyDNS are needed for several plugins.

 These can be installed with `pip` (The Python package manager):